Suadg/python-challenge/README.md

 5. The winner of the election based on popular vote

-Requirements
+## Requirements
-Correctly Reads in the CSV
+### Correctly Reads in the CSV

 Reads in the CSVs for both PyBank and PyPoll using Python

 Successfully stores the header row

-Results Printed out to correctly to terminal
+### Results Printed out to correctly to terminal

 Results correctly display for PyBank:

-Total Months
+- Total Months

-Total
+- Total

-Average Change
+- Average Change

-Greatest Increase
+- Greatest Increase

-Greatest Decrease
+- Greatest Decrease

-## Results correctly display for PyPoll:
+Results correctly display for PyPoll:

-Total Votes
+-Total Votes

-Each candidate’s total votes and percent of votes
+- Each candidate’s total votes and percent of votes

-Winner
+- Winner

-Code Runs Error Free
-Error Free

-Producing consistent results

-Exports results to text file
+### Exports results to text file

-The text file contains for PyBank:
+### The text file contains for PyBank:

-Total Months
+1. Total Months

-Total
+2. Total

-Average Change
+3. Average Change

-Greatest Increase
+4. Greatest Increase

-Greatest Decrease
+5. Greatest Decrease

-The text file contains for Pypoll:
+### The text file contains for Pypoll:

-Total Votes
+2. Total Votes

-Each candidate’s total votes and percent of votes (2.5 points)
+3. Each candidate’s total votes and percent of votes (2.5 points)

-Winner
+4. Winner

-Code is cleaned and commented
+15. Code is cleaned and commented
-Has additional tests and debugging removed

-Commented